eudes/korg-nts1-esp32/README.md

     }
   }

-  // HOST I/F受信データのIdle処理を優先す
+  // HOST I/F Give priority to Idle processing of received data
-  // as long as the reception buffer is not emptyる while (!SPI_RX_BUF_EMPTY()) {
+  // As long as the reception buffer is not emptyる while (!SPI_RX_BUF_EMPTY()) {
     // Reads from the buffer and executes the handler
-    // 受信Bufferにデータあり
+    // Data in receive buffer
     s_rx_msg_handler(s_spi_rx_buf_read());
   }
 }